-All Australian travel money card issuers allow you to load and spend in United States Dollars.
+All Australian travel money card issuers allow you to load and spend in USD.
 The main advantage of these cards is you can lock in an exchange rate when you convert AUD to USD and spend without paying the extra 3% for currency conversion.
-Although Visa, MasterCard and American Express are accepted everywhere (if the merchant can accept a credit card they can also accept a travel card), not all of them have your name printed on the front, which may cause the merchant to reject them.
-These instances may be limited to smaller shops.
+Although Visa, Mastercard and American Express are accepted everywhere (if the merchant can accept a credit card they can also accept a travel card), not all of them have your name printed on the front, which may cause the merchant to reject them.
 Compare these cards by the fees.
-For example, some travel cards waive the international ATM withdrawal fee.
-The local ATM fee is unavoidable unless you’re using the Westpac Global Currency Card to withdraw from a Bank of America ATM.
-There’s also the initial load fee, the reload fee and inactivity fees to think about too.
+For example, some travel cards waive the international ATM withdrawal fee or have partner alliances in the US.
+There's also the initial load fee, the reload fee and inactivity fees to think about too.

 Using debit cards

-You can use any MasterCard or Visa branded debit card in the United States, there's only one travel friendly debit account currently on the market, the Citibank Plus Transaction Account.
-Citibank Plus cardholders won’t pay for currency conversion, international ATM fees, account keeping fees and Citibank offer free global transfers between Australian and American Citibank accounts.
+You can use any Mastercard or Visa branded debit card in the United States, there are only a couple of travel friendly debit accounts currently on the market, one being the Citibank Plus Transaction Account.
+Citibank Plus cardholders won't pay for currency conversion, international ATM fees, account keeping fees and Citibank offers free global transfers between Australian and American Citibank accounts.
 You can avoid local ATM withdrawal fees by using Citibank ATMs in the United States.
 The Visa exchange rate applies to foreign currency transactions with this account.
 This rate is as close to the market rate you can get using a travel product overseas.
 Westpac cardholders (St.George, Westpac, Bank of Melbourne and BankSA) can avoid the local ATM operator fee by using their card at Bank of America ATMs.

 Using credit cards

-America is a society of credit, and credit cards, there are no issues with Visa, MasterCard, American Express and Diners Club card acceptance.
-Contactless payment terminals are common at places like Walmart, Target, Kmart and other major retailers.
-The currency conversion fee is the main charge to avoid when you’re looking at travel friendly credit cards.
-The international ATM fee is the other main fee; however, due to the extra charges which come with a cash advance, you should avoid using your credit card to make cash withdrawals.
-Bankwest Platinum Cards and the GE Money 28 Degrees MasterCard are the credit card accounts which waive the fee for currency conversion.
+America is a society of credit, and credit cards.
+There are no issues with Visa, Mastercard, American Express and Diners Club card acceptance.
+Contactless payment terminals are common at places like Walmart, Target, Kmart and the vast majority of major retailers.
+The currency conversion fee is the main charge to avoid when you're looking at travel-friendly credit cards.
+The international ATM fee is another common fee; however, due to the extra charges which come with a cash advance, you should avoid using your credit card to make cash withdrawals.
+Bankwest Platinum Cards and the Latitude 28° Global Platinum Mastercard are examples of credit card accounts which waive the fee for currency conversion.
 Depending on your card provider, you can avoid some cash advance fees by loading your credit card with your own money (keeping a positive balance), but you forego anti-fraud guarantees when you spend your own money on your credit card.